chrisco/playbook/index.md

 ## Business details

 We’ll also send the client a link to our business details form.
 This is a form attached to a Google spreadsheet.
-Once they complete it, it will automatically create profiles for them inside [FreeAgent](http://www.freeagent.com/) (our billing platform) and our other services.
+Once they complete it, it will automatically create profiles for them inside [FreeAgent](http://www.freeagent.com/) (our billing platform) and inside our other apps.

 ## The Consulting Contract

 We have a standard *Consulting Contract*, which we send out to the client from our [HelloSign](https://www.hellosign.com/) account for e-signing.
 Contracts are stored in Google Drive.
 The contract will be signed by both the client, and our company director, Jon.

 This Contract is purposefully broad, and suited to the type of project we work on.
 It won’t include any detail about the client’s specific project.
-It’s also appropriate to any *Engagement* we work on together.
+It’s also applicable to any *Engagement* we work on together.
 This means that once it’s signed, we can schedule sprints without needing to sign new contracts each time.

 The contract covers basics such as:

-* Confidentiality and nondisclosure
+* Confidentiality and non-disclosure
 * Legal liabilities
 * Billing and payment terms
 * Engagement terminations - the Engagement can be ended by either us, or the client, giving notice before the end of a sprint week.
 The Engagement will then end at the end of the week.

 Our contracts are under the laws of England and Wales, and any legal action has to be taken in this jurisdiction.
-This is an important 'dealbreaker' term for us, which we won't change, since it is related to our ability to adequately insure international projects.
-We can’t go any further in the discussion if this is a problem for the client.
+This is an important 'dealbreaker' term for us, which we won't change, since it is required in order for the project to fall under our Professional Indemnity insurance.
+If this is a dealbreaker for the client, too, we'll have to decline the project.

 ## Scheduling Sprints

-All our projects are billed and scheduled on a weekly basis.
+All our projects are billed and scheduled in weekly blocks.
 Sprints run on weekdays from Wednesday-Tuesday.
 We choose these dates because we want to avoid shipping on Fridays, and kicking off sprints on Mondays, both of which are very undesirable.

 Before booking a project sprint into our team schedule, we will send an upfront invoice for the first week of the sprint.
 This is the only invoice we send which is not on net-14 payment terms--rather, it is due ASAP.